-The walks by the Bondi beach during the winters are considered to be the best.
+The walks by the Bondi beach are considered to be one of best things to do in Sydney during winter.
 The trail that extends upto 3.7 miles from Bondi to Coogee gives the traveller a true sense of coastal beauty.
 It also includes a certain amount of climbing stairs.
 The journey is complemented by the heavenly harmony of waves.
 After reaching Coogee beach if you are still up for some more stroll, then you can continue walking towards Maroubra.
 So put on those comfortable shoes and take that stroll by the beach!

 Price: The entry to the beach is free

 Vivid Sydney is a fiesta of lights and music which takes place every year.
 It starts around late May and continues upto mid of June.
 The famous attractions like the Sydney Opera house and the Sydney Harbour are lighted up by various art installations starting from 6pm up till 11pm.
 Artists from every corner of Australia come together to acknowledge and celebrate the advancements in art, technology, science and more.